 The Nautical Archaeology Digital Library

-We are developing a digital library of artifacts gathered in the domain of Nautical Archaeology and will use it to examine tools and their application in the day-to-day scholarly practice in the area.
-Started in 2006 and supported by a NSF grant (IIS-0534314), the specific goal of this project is to design, implement, and evaluate a framework that will:
+This page started in 2006 as a digital library of artifacts gathered in the domain of Nautical Archaeology, supported by a NSF grant (IIS-0534314), with the specific goal of designing, implementing, and evaluating a framework to: